Northeast blackout of 2003: Ontario

 The area affected by the blackout included all Southern Ontario, except Grimsby, Pelham, Niagara Falls and Fort Erie, from Windsor to Ottawa and all the way to the Quebec border, except for the Cornwall area.
 Also affected was Northern Ontario, as far north as Attawapiskat and Moosonee on James Bay and west to Marathon on the Lake Superior shoreline.
 Communities affected in northern Ontario included Timmins, Cochrane, Sudbury, Kirkland Lake, North Bay, Wawa, and Sault Ste.
 Marie.
 Most of Northwestern Ontario (including Thunder Bay) was not affected.

 Traffic lights, which had no backup power, were all knocked out.
 All intersections were to be considered an all-way stop.
 Coupled with the beginning of the evening rush hour, this caused traffic problems.
-In many major and minor intersections in large cities, such as Ottawa and Toronto, ordinary citizens began directing traffic until police or others relieved them.
+In multiple major and minor intersections in large cities, such as Ottawa and Toronto, ordinary citizens began directing traffic until police or others relieved them.
 Since there were not enough police officers to direct traffic at every intersection during the afternoon rush hour, passing police officers distributed fluorescent jackets to civilians who were directing traffic.
 Drivers and pedestrians generally followed the instructions from them, even though they were not police officers.

 In Ottawa, the federal government was shut down.
 The Parliamentary Precinct and Parliament Hill were evacuated.

 In Toronto, the Toronto subway and RT and the Toronto streetcar system were shut down.
-Many passengers had to be evacuated from subway trains by walking through the tunnels.
+Passengers had to be evacuated from subway trains by walking through the tunnels.
 Major Toronto hospitals reported that they had switched to generators and did not experience problems.
 The 9-1-1 system was operational.
 The streetcars remained suspended on August 18 and 19, resuming after assurances they would be exempt from any potential rotating blackouts.

 Toronto officials asked residents to curtail unnecessary use of water, as pumps were not working and there was only a 24-hour supply.
 Entertainment events were canceled for several days.
 English band Radiohead rescheduled a planned August 16 concert in Toronto until the following October 15 due to the power outage.
 The opening of the Canadian National Exhibition, scheduled for August 15, was postponed to August 19.
 The roof of the Skydome in Toronto remained open in an effort to conserve power until August 21, when a thunderstorm struck.